-Chile maintains a complex price band system for wheat, wheat flour, and sugar that, under the FTA, will be phased out by 2016 for imports from the United States.
+Chile maintains a complex price band system for wheat, wheat flour, and sugar that, under the FTA, will be phased out for imports from the United States by 2016.
 Mixtures containing more than 65 percent sugar (e.g., high fructose corn syrup) content are subject to the sugar price band system.
 The price band system was created in 1985 and is intended to guarantee a minimum and maximum import price for the covered commodities.
 When certain CIF prices (as calculated by Chilean authorities) fall below the set minimum price, a special tax is added to the tariff rate to raise the price to the minimum price.
 The government sets a minimum import price that is normally higher than both international and Chilean domestic prices.
-Beginning in 2008, the minimum price has been adjusted downward by 2 percent per year on U.S. imports; in 2014 Chile's President will evaluate whether to continue the price band system or eliminate it prior to 2016 as required under the FTA.
+Beginning in 2008, the minimum price has been adjusted downward by 2 percent per year; in 2014 Chile's President will evaluate whether to continue the price band system or eliminate it prior to 2016 as required under the FTA.

-Non-Chilean companies operating in the country are required to contract the services of a customs agent when importing or exporting goods valued at over \$1,000 FOB (Free on Board).
-The customs agent is the link between the exporter/importer and the National Customs Service and is responsible for facilitating foreign trade operations and acting as the official representative of the exporter/importer in the country.

-Customs agents' fees are not standardized.
-This is an extra cost borne by non-Chilean companies operating in-country.
+The export/import process requires non-Chilean companies operating in the country to contract the services of a specialized professional called a Customs Agent.
+The Customs Agent is the link between the exporter/importer and the National Customs Service.
+The Customs Agent's mission is to facilitate foreign trade operations and to act as the official representative of the exporter/importer in the country.
+Customs Agents' fees are not standardized.
+This is an extra cost borne by non-Chilean companies operating in country.
 However, companies established in any of the Chilean duty-free zones are exempt from the obligation to use a customs agent when importing or exporting goods.